SmithWillSuffice/ohanga-pai/content/blog/17_machinescandothework.md

 1. Human evolution is not a computation.
 It is physics.
 We do not *know* that physics is computation.
 It might not be.
 2. No one has any clue what they mean by "emergence."
-It's one of those buzzwords in so- called 'complexity studies".
+It's one of those buzzwords in so- called "complexity studies".
 It is meaningless.

+#### Physics is more than computation

 On the first point, I have good reasons to suspect physics is definitely not computation.
 But that's partly because I regard inputs and initial boundary conditions *always* as part of a computation.
 This should *not* be controversial, it conforms with Turing's model.

-(Von Neumann architecture is not a model of computation, Tring's model is. von Neumann designed a type of process do do something like a sub-Truing machine could do on paper, but the model was not a model of computation *per se*, it was the snow plough.)
+(Von Neumann architecture is not a model of computation, Turing's model is. von Neumann designed a type of process do do something like a sub-Turing machine could do on paper, but the model was not a model of computation *per se*, it was the snow plough.)